Use a SAML Identity Provider for the Performance Cloud VMware portal

 - With the SAML Identity Provider feature enabled:

-Scenario 2 - Azure AD Free and user assignments (without Azure AD Connect and security group assignments)
+Scenario 2 - Microsoft Entra ID Free and user assignments (without Azure AD Connect and security group assignments)

 Performance Cloud VMware setup: